 In fact, when a pile turns anaerobic decomposition slows down by up to 90%.

 As you can see, oxygen is an essential ingredient for efficient composting.
-Which is why turning is an accepted operation in most situations.
+This is why turning is a recommended operation in most situations.
+Turning will help you get finished compost faster.

 How often to turn compost?